rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

     5 packets transmitted, 5 received, 0% packet loss, time 4007ms
     rtt min/avg/max/mdev = 0.924/0.963/0.983/0.029 ms

-**Bad Ping response**
+**Unsuccessful ping response**

-If no packets are received, like in the following example, this doesn't mean that the network is down.
-However, it may warrant additional troubleshooting with the Traceroute and MTR tools.
+If no packets are received, as shown in the following example, the network might or might not be down.
+To verify, consider performing additional troubleshooting with the traceroute or MTR tool

-    $ ping -c 5 engadget.com
+    $ ping engadget.com
     PING engadget.com (149.174.110.102) 56(84) bytes of data.

     --- engadget.com ping statistics ---